nipsysdev/storeman/README.md

-# Dextools - DevTools for Codex
+# StoreMan - A simple Logos Storage GUI node

-Dextools is a simple Tauri desktop application for uploading and downloading files from Codex.
+StoreMan is a Desktop & Android app for connecting, uploading and downloading files from Logos Storage.

 ## Getting Started